azsk/ADOScanner/src/AzSK.ADO/Framework/Listeners/UserReports/README.txt

  	\AttestationReport-<timestamp>.csv
 	[This is the summary CSV file listing all applicable controls and their attestation details.
-This file will be generated only for the cmdlet Get-AzSKInfo -SubscriptionId <SubscriptionId> -InfoType AttestationInfo.]
+This file will be generated only for the cmdlet Get-AzSKInfo -OrganizationName <OrganizationName> -InfoType AttestationInfo.]

   	\<Resource_Group_or_Subscription_Name_Folder>